I know why the media is so absorbed with this and why they're polling everybody on this.

 Sorry.

-So let's say you're a let's say you're an insulin-dependent diabetic.
+So let's say you're an insulin-dependent diabetic.

 I'm just not getting my composure back.

-We are an insulin dependent diabetic.
+We are an insulin-dependent diabetic.

 Okay.